netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 #### Monitoring of service mesh certificates and keys

-The `xDS-adaptor` monitors the folder where a service mesh deploys certificates and keys for mutual TLS authentication between Citrix ADC proxies.
-After an update of certificate and key, the `xDS-adaptor` loads the new certificate and key to the Citrix ADC.
+The Citrix ADC xDS-adaptor monitors the folder where a service mesh deploys certificates and keys for mutual TLS authentication between Citrix ADC proxies.
+After an update of certificate and key, the Citrix ADC xDS-adaptor loads the new certificate and key to the Citrix ADC.

 ### Observability

 When a service is deployed in a service mesh, you may be interested to get insights about the service behavior.
 Citrix ADC proxy provides a rich set of in-built metrics to provide insights about the service behavior.
 When Citrix ADC CPX is deployed as a sidecar, these metrics represent the telemetry data for an application.
 It helps to reduce the burden of application developers by eliminating the need to include a lot of instrumentation codes in the application.
 Instead, the developer can focus on the core application logic.

-Citrix provides [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) which help to export metrics and transactional data to endpoints such as Prometheus, Zipkin, Kafka, and so on.
+Citrix provides [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) which help to export metrics and transactional data to endpoints such as Prometheus, Zipkin, Kafka, and so on.

 The statistical data of a Citrix ADC ingress device can be exported to the Prometheus using [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter).

-[Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) is a microservice that collects metrics from Citrix ADCs, and export them to endpoints such as Zipkin, Kafka, and Prometheus.
+[Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) is a microservice that collects metrics from Citrix ADCs, and export them to endpoints such as Zipkin, Kafka, and Prometheus.

 For more information about Citrix ADC Observability Exporter, see [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) documentation.

 #### Telemetry in an Ingress or Egress Gateway